 Employees in the Puget Sound area can take classes for these certificates at Boeing locations in Everett, Frederickson, and Seattle.
 Employees outside of the Puget Sound area can obtain their certificates through independent study classes which utilize Blackboard, ppt, word, and pdf files.
 In some instances WebEx may also be used.

 These are college level classes which earn college credit.
-Study/homework - prepare to spend 8-10 hours a week per class.
+Study/homework - prepare to spend 8-10 hours a week per class on study and homework.
 Homework and exams will be submitted electronically.
-Test are open book/take home and you have two weeks to complete them.
+Tests are open book/take home and students have two weeks to complete them.

 Certificate of Completion - Composite Engineering or Engineering Technology

 The increasing use of composites in Boeing aircraft resulted in a growing need for employees conversant in composite materials and processes.
-In 2004 Oregon Tech, in conjunction with Boeing's Manufacturing Skills Team, developed a series of classes that provides employees this essential knowledge and skill set.
+Over a decade ago, Oregon Tech, in conjunction with Boeing's Manufacturing Skills Team, developed a series of classes that provides employees this essential knowledge and skill set.
 Boeing professionals in the field of composite materials serve as instructors for these introductory classes.
 The Certificate of Completion in Composite Engineering or Engineering Technology consists of four classes, each class consisting of 4 credits.

 Students may use Composite courses as elective course in their degrees of study.